-The clock is ticking down to the 29 March deadline for Brexit's two-year negotiating period.
-Prime Minister Theresa May's Brexit deal faltered again in the House of Commons on Tuesday evening.
+The clock is ticking down to the 29 March deadline for Brexit’s two-year negotiating period.
+Prime Minister Theresa May’s Brexit deal faltered again in the House of Commons on Tuesday evening.
 It was rejected by a margin of 149 votes – an improvement over the 230-margin rejection in January, but still a massive defeat.
-Then, on Wednesday evening, parliament voted by a margin of 321 to 278 to reject a no-deal Brexit.
-The most probable short-term outcome now seems to be that May will request an extension to the two-year negotiating period, unless she is able somehow to convert enough opponents to her deal by the time she next brings it to the House.
+Amendments to the deal, however, seem unlikely to materialise.
+As European Commission President Jean-Claude Juncker said on earlier Tuesday, ‘There will be no further interpretations of interpretations or reassurances on reassurances.’
+Speaking in the European Parliament on Wednesday, Michel Barnier, the Commission’s chief negotiator, reiterated his worries about the UK crashing out of the EU ‘by accident’.
+That being said, the most probable short-term outcome seems to be that May will request an extension to the two-year negotiating period.

 In the two and a half years since the June 2016 Brexit referendum, the UK has gone from being the fastest to being the slowest growing economy in the G7.
 British politics has fractured and there has been a marked decline in the pound.

 Requesting a short extension for further negotiations will only prolong the period of investor uncertainty, to the detriment of the UK economy.
 It will do little to restore order to UK politics, nor will it eliminate the risk that of British crashing out of Europe at the end of the new term.